cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/troubleshoot-app-health.html.md

 * `guid` --- You can use this command to return the guid of an applicaton.
 For usage information, see the [guid](/docs/using/managing-apps/cf/index.html#guid) section on the [cf Command Line Interface](/docs/using/managing-apps/cf/index.html) page.

+* `stats` --- Lists resource statistics for each instance of an application, including CPU, memory, and disk usage.
+For usage information, see the [stats](/docs/using/managing-apps/cf/index.html#stats) section on the [cf Command Line Interface](/docs/using/managing-apps/cf/index.html) page.